 The AAUP's 1940 Statement of Principles on Academic Freedom and Tenure is the definitive articulation of these principles and practices, and is widely accepted throughout the academic community.
 Our procedures ensuring academic due process remain the model for professional employment practices on campuses throughout the country.
 The AAUP's amicus briefs before the U.S. Supreme Court and federal and state appellate courts address significant issues of academic freedom, and our policy statements are frequently cited in court decisions.
-As a non-profit [501(c)(3)] organization, we serve the profession, rather than individual members, and our services are available to all members of the profession, regardless of membership status.

 More than a thousand faculty members call on the AAUP each year for advice and assistance.
 We are best known for assisting individual faculty members when there is the probability that academic freedom or due process rights have been violated.
 In addition to this "case work," the Association works with Congress and state legislators to promote effective higher education legislation, and promotes the profession and the purposes of higher education in the public eye.
 College presidents and administrators rely on Association-developed policy statements and procedural guidelines.
 The Association has recently issued statements on topics such as distance education, intellectual property, graduate student education, and work and family policies.